 Following the news, DNC official and daughter of house speaker Nancy Pelosi Christine Pelosi tweeted: “This Epstein case is horrific and the young women deserve justice.
 It is quite likely that some of our faves are implicated but we must follow the facts and let the chips fall where they may – whether on Republicans or Democrats.”
 UPDATE 7/9/19: President Donald Trump’s current secretary of labor Alexander is also facing increasing scrutiny for his role in the 2008 case against Epstein, though Trump has denied its importance, and maintained his innocence.

 The case is interesting for an abundance of reasons, of course not least of which are the allegations themselves, but also include a comment on alleged ‘conspiracy theorists’ who have been calling out Epstein and his misdeeds for some time.
 (Trump commented in 2002 that Epstein “likes beautiful women as much as I do, and many of them are on the younger side," and has been implicated as being an accomplice of Epstein’s, although court documents appear to claim that Trump did ban Epstein from his Mar-a-Lago resort for alleged assault and Trump repeatedly used Epstein and his ‘famous islands’ as fodder against Hillary in 2016.)
-Not to claim that those brought to 4Chan by ‘Pizzagate’ are completely on-point: this case is only beginning.
-If it goes where it’s looking like it might (oh, boy…), we could see the next Alex Jones appear on Campus Wars (I just made that up) within the week.
-Given the animosity following the attacks in Portland last week, and some contentious weather situations across the country, that could spell bad news for those of us who want to have conversations with people rather than clashes of ideology-of-existence or collaborations for ‘world’ dominance.
+Not to claim that those brought to 4Chan by ‘Pizzagate’ are completely on-point: this case is just beginning.
+If it goes where it’s looking like it might (oh, shit…), we could see the next Alex Jones appear on Campus Wars (I just made that up) in an oversized green trenchcoat throwing free donuts to the crowd yelling ‘you thought pizzagate was bad!!!?’ within the week (but jokes are not things!).
+Given the animosity following the attacks in Portland last week, and some contentious weather situations across the country, that could spell bad juju for those of us who like critical thought and who want to have conversations with people rather than clashes of ideology-of-existence or collaborations for ‘world’ dominance (dicks!).

 "Lolita, light of my life, fire of my loins.
 My sin, my soul.
 Lo-lee-ta: the tip of the tongue taking a trip of three steps down the palate to tap, at three, on the teeth.
 Lo.
 Lee.
 Ta.
 She was Lo, plain Lo, in the morning, standing four feet ten in one sock.
 She was Lola in slacks.
 She was Dolly at school.
 She was Dolores on the dotted line.
 But in my arms, she was always Lolita." - Lolita, Part One, Chapter 1

-(In my best Rachel Maddow impression *TheBest *TheBest *TheBest) expect a lot more on this one, stay with us…
+Through my best Rachel Maddow impression *TheBest *TheBest *TheBest: expect a lot more on this one, stay with us…